New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Budget Adoption Rate

-Legal Leadership, Legal Operations, In-House Lawyers
+Primary audience: Legal Leadership, Legal Operations, In-House Lawyers

-Monthly
+Suggested frequency: Monthly

 Billing Guideline Compliance Rate

-Legal Operations, In-House Lawyers
+Primary audience: Legal Operations, In-House Lawyers

-Quarterly
+Suggested frequency: Quarterly

-Well-crafted legal billing guidelines are one of your best leverage points when taking control of outside counsel costs.
+Well-crafted legal billing guidelines are one of your best tools when taking control of outside counsel costs.
 They’re your opportunity to push back against standard billing terms and pay only for what you deem most valuable.
 Of course, that opportunity only translates to results if vendors actually honor your rules.

 One of the biggest productivity advantages offered by legal spend management software is the ability to automate billing guideline enforcement during the invoice review process.
-This reduces the likelihood of unauthorized expenses slipping through and saves you hours of administrative work along the way.
-It also builds a data set that describes how clearly you communicate your guidelines and how strongly vendors align with your value perspective.
+This reduces the likelihood of unauthorized expenses slipping through and saves hours of administrative work.
+Low compliance rates correlate with review headaches, approval delays, and wasteful spending.

 Average Invoice Approval Time

-Legal Operations, Accounting
+Primary audience: Legal Operations, Accounting

-Quarterly
+Suggested frequency: Quarterly

 • How efficient is our invoice submission and collection process?